 Oddly, many of us find it hard to help ourselves, but much easier to lend a hand to someone else.
 Research has shown on many occasions that helping others can help to give us a feeling of reward and a sense of purpose, which can boost our mood.
 It is also possible that while we are busy helping someone else, we are so focussed on that person, that we simply don’t have time to spend time stressing and worrying about our own lives.

-But remember, often it’s the small things that count, especially at the moment; you could take time to call someone in your community who lives alone and may be feeling lonely, or offer to help a neighbour with their shopping.
+But remember, often it’s the small things that count; you could take time to call someone in your community who lives alone and may be feeling lonely, or offer to help a neighbour with their shopping.
 Helping others is also a great way to make new connections, and strengthen old ones.
 Try to find a way of helping others that fits easily into your life and suits you.
 If you can do this, then chances are you will feel compelled to do it more often, and the more you do, the better you may feel.

 5. Steer clear of unhealthy habits